viniciusrsouza/cg-project/README.md

 ## Build project

 The rendering algorithm is made in C++ and compiled to WebAssembly to run in the browser.
-Inside the web folder there is already a pre-compiled version of the code, but if you want to try and compile yourself, follow the next steps.
+Inside the web folder there is already a pre-compiled version of the code, but if you want to try and compile it yourself, follow the next steps.

 ### Requirementes